-The following table sets forth information regarding the beneficial ownership of the shares of Common Stock as of April 28, 2023 by:
+The following table sets forth information regarding the beneficial ownership of the Common Shares as of April 28, 2023 by:

-- each person known by the Company to be the beneficial owner of more than 5% of outstanding shares of Common Stock; - each of the Company's named executive officers and directors; and - all executive officers and directors of the Company as a group.
+- each person known by the Company to be the beneficial owner of more than 5% of outstanding Common Shares; - · each of the Company's named executive officers and directors; and - all executive officers and directors of the Company as a group.

 Beneficial ownership is determined according to the rules of the SEC, which generally provide that a person has beneficial ownership of a security if he, she, or it possesses sole or shared voting or investment power over that security, including options and warrants that are currently exercisable or exercisable within 60 days.
-The ownership percentages set forth in the table below are based on 26,940,841 shares of Common Stock issued and outstanding as of April 28, 2023 and unless otherwise noted below, do not take into account the issuance of any shares of Common Stock issuable (i) upon exercise of warrants or (ii) underlying vested incentive equity awards, where the number of shares underlying such awards is not determinable until the actual payment date of such awards.
+The ownership percentages set forth in the table below are based on 26,940,841 Common Shares issued and outstanding as of April 28, 2023 and unless otherwise noted below, do not take into account the issuance of any Common Shares issuable (i) upon exercise of warrants or (ii) underlying vested incentive equity awards, where the number of shares underlying such awards is not determinable until the actual payment date of such awards.
 For information on the ownership of incentive equity awards by our named executive officers, please refer to "Executive and Director Compensation-Outstanding Equity Awards at Fiscal Year End."
 However, shares that a person has the right to acquire within 60 days of April 28, 2023 are deemed issued and outstanding for purposes of computing the percentage ownership of the person holding such rights, but are not deemed issued and outstanding for purposes of computing the percentage ownership of any other person, except with respect to the percentage ownership of all directors and executive officers as a group.
-Unless otherwise noted in the footnotes to the following table, and subject to applicable community property laws, we believe the persons and entities named in the table have sole voting and investment power with respect to their beneficially owned shares of Common Stock.
+Unless otherwise noted in the footnotes to the following table, and subject to applicable community property laws, we believe the persons and entities named in the table have sole voting and investment power with respect to their beneficially owned Common Shares.

-Unless otherwise indicated, the Company believes that each person named in the table below has sole voting and investment power with respect to all shares of Common Stock beneficially owned by such person.
+Unless otherwise indicated, the Company believes that each person named in the table below has sole voting and investment power with respect to all shares of common stock beneficially owned by such person.
 Except as otherwise noted below, the address for persons or entities listed in the table is c/o SpringBig Holdings, Inc., 621 NW 53rd Street, Ste.
 260, Boca Raton, FL 33487.